 and this yields measurable improvement in predictive and decision performance in those regimes.

-That is a computational claim.
-It is testable.
+That is a computational claim, and is testable.

 Closing